bpfoster/hid-apple-backport/README.md

 Great, so now we have a functional driver for this keyboard, but it's still binding to `hid-generic`.
 Despite the code programmatically registering its supported device tables (which might make you think this is all dynamic), prior to Kernel 4.16, all these device IDs had to coded in to `hid-core.c` as having special drivers so that `hid-generic` wouldn't handle it!
 [See this post for more](https://stackoverflow.com/questions/3389192/register-bind-match-a-device-with-a-driver/54299197#54299197).

 How do we then get `hid-apple2` to handle the keyboard?
 Well, we add a udev rule that fires when a device with this idVendor/idProduct tuple is added.
-It unbinds the device from `hid-generic`,, and binds to `hid-apple2`.
+It unbinds the device from `hid-generic`, and binds to `hid-apple2`.
 See the `udev/` folder for the actual rule.

 Everything's perfect now.
 A slight annoyance is that the `hid-apple` driver sets the function keys to be the multimedia keys by default.
 I want that switched, so we set the `fnmode` [option to 2](https://github.com/torvalds/linux/blob/v3.10/drivers/hid/hid-apple.c#L40).
 To make this persist across reboots, a modprobe rule is added - see the `modprobe/` directory.